Skip to main content

 Your security company needs a way to connect to your system to provide effective monthly monitoring.
 There are three ways for your security system to connect with a professional monitoring center.

-• Landline: A landline security connection is inexpensive and reliable.
+• Landline.
+A landline security connection is inexpensive and reliable.
 However, if a criminal snips the landline to your alarm system, they can sever your connection to your monitoring service.

-• Wi-Fi: A high-speed broadband internet connection isn’t as easy to tamper with as a landline.
+• Wi-Fi.
+A high-speed broadband internet connection isn’t as easy to tamper with as a landline.
 However, your system won’t be able to reach your monitoring team if your router shuts off during a power outage.
 A system might have a cellular backup that allows it to operate when the power goes down.

 Home security installation options

 It’s possible to DIY your smart security system installation.
 Some systems are even designed for it.
-However, even the best DIY system won’t give the level of functionality that a professionally installed system will.
+However, even the best DIY installation system won’t give the level of functionality that a professionally installed system will.

 A professional installer will know exactly how to mount and connect all your devices so your system operates at maximum efficiency.
 A professionally installed system may have more upfront costs than a DIY home security system, but it’s generally worth it to have the peace of mind that comes with knowing your system is set up properly.